abruzzi/react-application-is-not-a-thing/readme.md

 Packing all the code into components may work in small applications like a Todo or one-form application.
 Still, the efforts to understand such application will be significant once it reaches a certain level.
 Not to mention adding new features or fixing existing defects.

 If we could separate different concerns into files or folders with structures, the mental load required to understand the application would be significantly reduced.
 And you only have to focus on one thing at a time.
 Luckily, there are already some well-proven patterns back to the pre-web time.
-These design principles and patterns are discussed well to solve the common user interface problems - but in the desktop GUI application context.
+These design principles and patterns are explored and discussed well to solve the common user interface problems - but in the desktop GUI application context.

 In [this article](https://martinfowler.com/bliki/PresentationDomainDataLayering.html), Martin Fowler has a great summary of the concept of view-model-data layering.
-The idea here is that we can borrow this principle even in frontend applications, when they grow to a certain level of complexity.

 > On the whole I've found this to be an effective form of modularization for many applications and one that I regularly use and encourage.
 It's biggest advantage is that it allows me to increase my focus by allowing me to think about the three topics (i.e., view, model, data) relatively independently.

-Layered architectures have been used to cope the challenges in large GUI applications, and certainly we can use these established patterns of front-end organization in our React applications.
+Layered architectures have been used to cope the challenges in large GUI applications, and certainly we can use these established patterns of front-end organization in our "React applications".

 ## The evolution of a React application